Center Parcs won the award for Best Scheme to Encourage Staff Fundraising (long term partners) at the 2019 Better Society Awards.

 The short break provider collected the accolade at the recent awards ceremony, held at the London Marriott Hotel in Grosvenor Square and hosted by comedian Kerry Godliman.

 Now in its fifth year, the Better Society Awards recognise the efforts that commercial organisations make to create a better society, with 25 categories covering areas including community work, fundraising, sustainability, charity partnerships and equality.

-“We are a successful business and it has always been important to us that we give something back, through our charity partnerships.
-I’m absolutely delighted that we’ve won this award, as it’s a real testament to our staff who have really got behind our partnership with Together for Short Lives.
-Quality family time is what Center Parcs is all about and this
+Martin Dalby, Center Parcs' CEO, said: “We are a successful business and it has always been important to us that we give something back through our charity partnerships.
+I’m absolutely delighted that we’ve won this award, as it’s a real testament to our staff who have really got behind our partnership with Together for Short Lives."

 As well as fundraising, Center Parcs staff also have the opportunity to volunteer at their local children’s hospices.
 Several groups have been to their local hospices to lend support in different ways, for example: groups going to hospices to help with housekeeping, a group from Sherwood Forest went to Bluebell Wood Children’s Hospice to transform a disused garden area into an accessible ‘fairy’ garden and a team from Longleat Forest went to Charlton Farm (Children's Hospice South West) to run a day of activities.

 Notes to Editors

 - For more information on Together for Short Lives, please visit their website www.togetherforshortlives.org.uk